Trump lashes out at social media companies after Twitter fact-checks his tweets

 “Just like we can’t let large scale Mail-In Ballots take root in our Country.
 It would be a free for all on cheating, forgery and the theft of Ballots.
 Whoever cheated the most would win.
 Likewise, Social Media.
 Clean up your act, NOW!!!!”

-But Trump has made many false claims on social media, particularly on his preferred medium of Twitter, and has also attacked people in ways that critics have argued could violate company policies on harassment and bullying.
+But Trump has made many false claims on social media, particularly on his preferred medium of Twitter, and also has attacked people in ways critics have argued could violate company policies on harassment and bullying.

-For example, Twitter faced a barrage of criticism earlier Tuesday over another set of Trump tweets.
-The widower of a former staffer to then-Rep. Joe Scarborough asked Twitter chief executive Jack Dorsey to delete tweets by Trump furthering a baseless conspiracy theory about the staffer’s wife’s death.
+Twitter faced a barrage of criticism earlier Tuesday over another set of Trump tweets.
+The widower of a former staffer to then-Rep. Joe Scarborough asked Dorsey to delete tweets by Trump furthering a baseless conspiracy theory about the staffer’s wife’s death.
 Those tweets are still up, a reflection of social media companies’ approach to policing content that can appear inconsistent even as they have stepped up their enforcement.

 Twitter is debating whether to take action on the Scarborough tweets, said a person familiar with the discussions who spoke on the condition of anonymity because he was not authorized to speak publicly.